cliftontoaster-reid/cc-roulette/README.md

 1. **Client**: The roulette table itself with monitors for the betting carpet and roulette wheel
 2. **Server**: Manages player data, processes bets, and handles payouts
 3. **Player Interaction**: Through physical buttons and monitor touches
+4. **Inventory Manager**: A physical device that connects to the player's inventory and sends/receives payments directly to/from a client.

 ### Player Registration Process